Jordan Zimmerman

-Zimmerman was originally drafted by the Los Angeles Dodgers in 1993 in the 32nd round, 886th overall.
-He then re-entered the draft in 1994 and was picked by the Seattle Mariners in the 32nd round, 889th overall.
+Zimmerman was first drafted by the Los Angeles Dodgers in the 32nd round of the 1993 MLB draft out of Brenham High School in Brenham, Texas.
+After a year of college baseball at Blinn College in Brenham.
+He then re-entered the draft in 1994 and was picked again in the 32nd round, this time by Seattle.
+He also pitched for the Canada national under-18 baseball team.